 The dynamics of Christian book editing and proofreading

-When it comes to Christian book editing, being a technically sound editor and proofreader is just not going to be enough.
+When it comes to Christian book editing and proofreading, being a technically sound is just not going to be enough.

-What people fail to understand while proofreading any religious document is that it isn’t just about perfect grammar and spelling.
+What people fail to understand while editing and proofreading any religious document (not just Christian Literature) is that it isn’t just about perfect grammar and spelling.
 While typos are usually laughed off or embarrassing, here, it could mess up not just the message and idea but also fail to convey the passion with which the book was written.
 It’s not just about the work, it’s also about being sensitive to the sentiment.

 It’s already been established that editing and proofreading is extremely important and crucial for a manuscript before it can be published.
 However, when it comes to Christian book editing, there is an added layer of things to bear in mind.